-My parents are visiting me; this is their first time in the US so I wanted to show them some landmark.
-On the same token I thought that if my uncle and aunt from Detroit could join us then it would be even more fun – we would have a mini family re-union as well.
+My parents were visiting me; this was their first time in the US so I wanted to show them some landmark.
+On the same token, I thought that if my uncle and aunt from Detroit could join us then it would be even more fun – we would have a mini family reunion as well.
 Our trip timing fell around a holiday weekend.

 Finally, at some point my sanity came back.
 I asked myself these questions: Few years down the road how would I want to feel about this vacation?
 How important it is for me to get the lowest possible price and the minimal wait time?
 This helped!